 Student Privacy Statement

-"Personal information" is defined broadly in the Privacy Laws as recorded information or opinion that relates to an identified or identifiable individual.
+For the purposes of this statement, health and personal information are referred to collectively as “personal information” (sometimes known as “personal data”), which is defined broadly in the Privacy Laws as recorded information or opinion that relates to an identified or identifiable individual.

-The University collects and processes personal information from a student at enrolment, and throughout their studies and engagement with the University, as part of their student record and for a number of purposes.
-Such purposes mainly relate to the proper administration of an individual's course of study at the University, the University's internal planning requirements, the administration of relevant health and welfare programs, and for government reporting.
+The University collects and processes the personal information of students at enrolment and throughout their studies and engagement with the University, as part of their student record and for a number of other purposes related to this engagement.

 Personal information processed may include:

-- your name, date of birth and home address
+- name, date of birth and home address;

 - details of prior qualifications;

 - course/s studied;

-- fee payments, and financial aid and scholarships
+- fee payments, financial aid, and scholarships information;

 - information about your academic progress and standing, examinations, assessments, results, and details of practical and clinical placements (if applicable);

 - Tax File Number and financial institution information, for the purposes of fees and financial support programs (if applicable);

-- details of any disciplinary or conduct matters
+- details of any disciplinary or conduct matters; or

 - other information relevant to your enrolment and education, to facilitate appropriate academic and student services.

-However, the University may also collect students' personal information indirectly for specific purposes where direct collection is not practicable.
+In some instances, the University may collect students' personal information indirectly for specific purposes, where direct collection is not practicable.
 Such purposes include:

 - the collection of data via the University's wireless network "UniWireless" for the purposes of space utilisation and campus management, and to develop and refine student services and support; and